Colin97/Point2Mesh/README.md

 You can generate your own training data with gt mesh (ply).

-First, compile the CPP code:
+First, compile the cpp code:

 ```
 cd preprocess_with_gt_mesh